chrisichris/ybuilder/README.markdown

 - name is the name of the target and has to be unique in the project.
 - [options] is a list of following options:
     - Depends target: target which should be executed before
-    - InLivecyle target: adds the defined target to Livecycle and adds the livecycle before the named livecycle to the dependencies of this target
     - Description text: description of this target printed in help
-    - DependecyOf target: adds this target to the dependencies of the given target
+    - Before (or DependencyOf which is deprecated) target: adds this target to the dependencies of the given target
-    - Livecycle boolean: marks the target as livecycle
     - DoPreDependencies fn: a fuction which is executed before the dependencies get executed
 - code-function is project -> (): the code which gets executed (once) when